jonasdasdefekte/The-Sage/README.md

 *At the start of your second turn, gain 1 Flight.*

 Flight is the same buff that we all know from our beloved Byrd friends.
 This changes the gameplay quite drastically, since the enemies' attacks are altered: As long as you have Flight, you will take 50% less attack damage.
 But beware, for each time you take unblocked attack damage, you will lose one charge!
-And surviving without Flight can be -- tough, especially because you don't start with the healthiest amount of max HP.
+If you lose the last charge, you will take double damage of all attacks, also in the same round.
+Surviving without Flight can be -- rough, especially because you don't start with the healthiest amount of max HP.

 #### Brewing